PeterEFinch/safedown/README.md

 8. *Why is there another similar Safedown?*
-   I originally wrote a version of safedown as package in personal project, which I rewrote inside a Graphmasters service (while I was an employee), which I finally put inside its own [Graphmasters repository](https://github.com/Graphmasters/safedown) (which I as of writing this I still maintain).
+   I originally wrote a version of safedown as package in personal project, which I rewrote inside a Graphmasters service (while I was an employee), which I finally put inside its own [Graphmasters Safedown repository](https://github.com/Graphmasters/safedown) (which I as of writing this I still maintain).
    Graphmasters and I decided they would make their version open source (yay) and I decided to reimplement my own version from scratch with ideas from the original version because I wanted to expand upon some ideas.